redhat-ai-edge-pins-demo/redhat-ai-edge-pins-demo.github.io/_deployments/rosa.markdown

 ---
-# This is the Front Matter section where you can set variables used by Jekyll
 layout: post
 title: "Rosa Deployment Instructions"
 description: "Revolutionizing Nut Quality Control with Edge Computer Vision using YOLO V5 and Microshift"